saiteja21/azure-cli-scripts/HowToCollectHARTrace.md

 Collect HAR trace to isolate any issues or unexpected behavior.

-In eneral, the process goes:
+Steps are given for different browsers, usually the process goes:
 1. Start the capture
 2. Reproduce the behavior
 3. End and save the capture